Our Projects in India

-The David Ware Trust began it's journey in India over 10 years ago.
-In 2005 we began raising funds on a very small scale to help rescue women and children, who were enslaved in prostitution.
-We were overwhelmed by the response and amazed to see how the funding just began to come in.
-It was a privilege and joy to see 11 women released and rehabilitated, we began to realize the call of God on our lives to reach out, rescue and love the poor and needy.
+We have run many projects and initiatives since the David Ware Trust began it's journey in India during 2004.
+In 2005, we began to help rescue women and children, who were enslaved in prostitution.
+It was a privilege and joy to see 11 women released and rehabilitated.
 Since then, we have seen this tiny seed grow and flourish into the David Ware Trust.

 In 2015 we began a new partnership in India with The Leprosy Mission in Vellore.
 It came to our attention, having met with the director, Valsa , that there was a need for funding provision for food for 25 resident patients.
 In April 2015 we delivered our first donation of a months supply of food and we are delighted to continue to support and provide such on an ongoing basis.
 In addition we are in the process of funding a recreational programme, which will include a small farm and activities to assist daily rehabilitation.